 Editor's note: It is FFS whether and how the credentials can be sent from a provisioning server (e.g. using an AF) to the UDM and whether NEF is needed.

 For User Plane provisioning, the UE establishes a PDU session that is used for remote provisioning, e.g. by using DNN(s)/S-NSSAI(s) which can access the provisioning server.
-If the SMF is configured with the PVS address(es) and/or PVS FQDN(s), the SMF shall send the address of the provisioning server per DNN/S-NSSAI to the UE via PCO during PDU Session establishment procedure.
+The AMF selects an SMF used for remote provisioning using the SMF discovery and selection functionality as described in clause 6.3.2.
+If the SMF is configured with the PVS address(es) and/or PVS FQDN(s), the SMF shall send the PVS address(es) and/or PVS FQDN(s) per DNN/S-NSSAI to the UE via PCO during PDU Session establishment procedure, based on the UE’s subscribed DNN(s)/S-NSSAI(s)..
 Alternatively, the UE may be configured with an address of a provisioning server or the provisioning server may subscribe for UE Reachability Notification and may use the Application Triggering procedure as specified in TS 23.502 [3] to trigger the UE to initiate the setup of connection for remote provisioning.